SaxionAMI/AthleteLoadMonitor/README.md

 # AthleteLoadMonitor
 **Load Monitoring and Prediction tool for Team Sports Coaches**

 This tool helps coaches of sports teams (soccer, field hockey) to gain insight in the fitness of their players.
 It combines data gathered from sensors during a training (e.g. acceleration, speed, distance, heart rate) with questionnaire data (e.g. wellbeing and Rated Perceived Exertion).
-Trends in this date can be visualized in the tool and can be used to make decisions on the training schedule of the athletes.
+Trends in this data can be visualized in the tool and can be used to make decisions on the training schedule of the athletes.

 | <p align="center"><img src="https://github.com/SaxionAMI/AthleteLoadMonitor/raw/main/resources/player_list.png"></p> |
 |:--:|